Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 communications tools makes dropping collaboration seem reasonable, but long term anyone, even a CTO or product manager, who makes decisions by themselves will generate a lot of unused code.

+For examples of experiments to try, see [Beyond Code Factory]({{site.baseurl}}/agile/2021/08/31/3-code-factory.html).

 ## Why you need to let development teams judge the outcome of those experiments
 >You cannot hold people responsible for results if you supervise their methods.
-You then become responsible for results and rules replace human judgment, creativity, responsibility. -_Stephen Covey_
+You then become responsible for results and rules replace human judgment, creativity, and responsibility. -_Stephen Covey_

 ### What won't work
 We can say for certain that activity based metrics are a fail for measuring a new way of working.
 These include: